Cay-Zhang/SwiftSpeech/README.md

 ## SwiftSpeech.Session
 ### Inside SwiftSpeech's Session Handler
-If you are filling in a `(Session) -> Void` handler provided by the framework, use the publishers provided by the `Session` to receive updates on recogniton results.
+If you are filling in a `(Session) -> Void` handler provided by the framework, use the publishers provided by the `Session` to receive updates on recognition results.

 Currently, a `Session` has two publishers (you only need to subscribe to one of them): `stringPublisher` and `resultPublisher`.